RS Curriculum (Grades K-6)

 Using a child-centered approach to instruction, students experience Shabbat and all of the holidays in a joyful, hands-on environment.
 Kindergarten students participate in Hebrew Through Movement, their first introduction to the language, perfectly tailored to their needs and level.
 We also encourage new relationships and a sense of belonging through community building activities such as music, sports, and cooking.

 Hebrew Through Movement is continued in first grade in order to reinforce concepts and learning from the previous year and move them forward, building familiarity and comfort with the language.
 Each holiday is also discussed and celebrated, adding to and expanding their ideas and understanding.
 Students will also have an opportunity to build friendships and connections during enrichment activities such as music, sports, cooking, and others.

 In fourth grade, our students are encouraged to grapple with their concept of and belief in God.
-Deep, rich, meaningful discussions and activities enable students to give voice to the questions they may never have had the opportunity to ask and to consider ideas that elicit new understandings for them.
-They will also delve further into Torah study through a close reading and analysis of more of the events and characters from Genesis.
-Beginning their formal B’nei Mitzvah prayer mastery, students are guided and supported through their mastery of the Barchu, Shema, and V’ahavta.
-By the end of the year, they will be able to read, chant, explain the meaning of, and demonstrate the choreography for each of these essential prayers.
+Deep, rich, meaningful discussions and activities enable students to give voice to the questions they may have never had the opportunity to ask and to consider ideas that elicit new understandings for them.
+They will also delve further into Jewish values and philosophy through the lens of how it relates to themselves.

 Students in sixth grade learn about the religious and cultural customs that bind us together as a community at WBT and one people, worldwide.
-They will be studying about each major lifecycle event, as honored and celebrated by Jews, here and abroad.
+They will be studying about each major lifecycle event as honored and celebrated by Jews, here and abroad.
 These events include: birth, bris/naming, b’nei mitzvah, confirmation, weddings, and funerals.
-In Hebrew, students will be guided through mastery of the Torah and Haftarah blessings and Nissim B’Chol Yom.
-This completes the requisite prayers and allows students to begin all other preparations for their B’nei Mitzvah, including the creation of their own, hand painted, silk tallit.
+Since sixth grade students are largely consumed with how they fit in to their surroundings, community is built in the classroom through meaningful conversations and activities that occur in an emotionally safe environment that is underscored by foundational Jewish values of how we treat others.